safesoftware/fme-server-iac-templates/Azure/win/terraform/modules/lb-services/agw/README.md

 # FME Server application gateway module
 This module creates the application gateway for a distributed FME Server deployment in Azure.
-This application gateway acts as a frontent load balancer to make sure any requests are routed to an available core in case a core becomes unavailable.
+This application gateway acts as a frontend load balancer to make sure any requests are routed to an available core in case a core becomes unavailable.
 <!-- BEGIN_TF_DOCS -->
 ## Requirements